gophergala/application-framework/README.md

 Thats all folks about modules.
 Now, adding a menu line in templates/index.html file like

-         <a href="/testPage" >Dummy page</a>
+         <a href="/ModuleName" >ModuleName</a>

-make visible testPage module to application.
+make visible ModuleName to application.
 Remove this line and coresponding module,recompile application and module are removed.
 Nothing else to do.

 Easy copy/paste module or easy modify old modules to do new modules give a speed in developing applications.